mpters/learnopengl-android/README.md

 ## Scene controls

-* It is possible to move around in the scene from chapter Getting started: Camera onward.
+* It is possible to move around in the scene from chapter *Getting started: Camera* onward
 * Tap and move to look around
-* Pinch / unpinch to move fordward / backward
+* Pinch / unpinch to move forward / backward

 ## Status